 Sustaining Health Outcomes through the Private Sector (SHOPS) Plus is USAID’s flagship initiative in private sector health.
-The project seeks to harness the full potential of the private sector and catalyze public-private engagement to improve health outcomes in family planning, HIV, child health, and other health areas.
-SHOPS Plus supports the achievement of US government priorities, including ending preventable child and maternal deaths, an AIDS-free generation, and FP2020.
-SHOPS Plus improves the equity and quality of the total health system, accelerating progress toward universal health coverage.
+The project seeks to harness the full potential of the private sector and catalyze public-private engagement to improve health outcomes in family planning, HIV/AIDS, maternal and child health, and other health areas.
+SHOPS Plus supports the achievement of US government priorities, including preventing child and maternal deaths, an AIDS-free generation, and supporting the goals of FP2020.
+The project improves the equity and quality of the total health system, accelerating progress toward universal health coverage.

 In sub-Saharan Africa, 50% of family planning clients obtain their methods from private providers.
 In Asia, the number rises to 65%.
 Similarly, for the treatment for childhood illnesses, the majority of caregivers turn to private providers.
 Only by working with this critical sector of the health system can we achieve global health coverage.
 To ensure effective and sustainable outcomes, SHOPS Plus is committed to integrating gender-sensitive approaches and female empowerment throughout its activities.